Dragonrun1/file_path_normalizer/README.md

 print shell_exec($path);
 ```

-Now most good developers would do some checks on the file path in most cases
+Now most good developers would do some checks on the file path something like
-something like this for example:
+this for example:

 ```
 <?php